Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 Model
 *****

 The only field we need to add is an additional ``$availableOnDemand`` boolean.
-Of course we should start with the unit tests (written with
+We should start with the unit tests (written with
-PHPSpec/PHPUnit/any other unit testing tool):
+PHPSpec, PHPUnit, or any other unit testing tool):

 .. code-block:: php